 If you find yourself with a gap between jobs, consider part-time work.
 Working minimum-wage at a restaurant or stocking shelves at a store doesn’t seem particularly glamorous, but when you’re spending that money in Dubai, it’ll have been more than worth it.
 There’s nothing wrong with working at a coffee shop for a couple of months before jetting off.

-If teaching is your main jam, why not tutor or teach online while you’re waiting on your next teaching gig to start?
-If you decide to go this route, you can even keep your side gig for some extra spending money once you start your next in-person teaching job.
+If teaching is your main jam, why not teach online or take a short-term sub job while you’re waiting on your next long-term teaching gig to start?
+If you decide to go this route, you might even be able to keep your side gig for some extra spending money once you start your next in-person teaching job.
 Advertise your services on local bulletin boards, in the classifieds, on Craigslist and Yahoo!
 Local, and Facebook.

 5. Keep your eyes on the prize